-

 The clear height represents the height between the ground and the lowest obstruction above the track.
 This height indicates the highest point where the lifting equipment can be installed.

 What can be done to increase it?
 If the object preventing the overhead crane from being installed higher up can be moved, this will increase the lifting height.
 Sometimes, it’s worth checking whether there’s a way of increasing the clear height.
 For example, if a garage door track is obstructing the runway, could it be installed higher or lower?
-See our article : What should I check to make sure my overhead crane can run freely?
+See our article : Managing clearance and avoiding obstructions leads to unhindered installations

 But in general, the available height determines the clear height.
 In this case, what else can you do?